singingthenation/singingthenation.github.io/pages/about.md

 Many thanks to the following for their encouragement and support both material and ephemeral:

-**Alex Gil**, Digital Scholarship Coordinator for the Humanities and History Division, Columbia University Library
+**Alex Gil**, Digital Scholarship Librarian, Columbia University Library

 **Alicia Ellis**, Assistant Professor of German, Colby College